-NEW YORK, NY -- The Doyle+Design® auction on Wednesday, June 7, 2017 at 10am will showcase furniture, design and art by some of the most prominent designers, makers and artists of the 20th and 21st centuries.
-This sale category takes a look at design that has transformed the way we use living spaces while questioning where we draw the line between fine art and furniture and decorative objects.
-Among the Modern and Contemporary paintings, drawings and sculpture are works by both established and emerging artists.
+NEW YORK, NY -- The Doyle+Design® auction on June 7, 2017 showcased furniture, design and art by some of the most prominent designers, makers and artists of the 20th and 21st centuries.
+This sale category presents design that has transformed the way we use living spaces while questioning where we draw the line between fine art and furniture and decorative objects.
+Among the Modern and Contemporary paintings, drawings and sculpture were works by both established and emerging artists.

 Louis Comfort Tiffany

-The Doyle+Design auction on June 7 showcases a wide range of objects by Tiffany Studios, highlighted by a magnificent and exceedingly rare favrile glass nautical themes mosaic panel.
-Iot was created by the Ecclesiastical Department of Tiffany Studios for Dorothy Linn (Mrs. Cyrus Hall McCormick, III) of Lake Forest, Chicago, Illinois, circa 1915-22.
-Measuring 36 inches in height, the panel acquired directly from Dorothy Linn by the current consignor in the 1960s (est. $100,000-150,000).
+The June 7 sale showcased a wide range of objects by Tiffany Studios, highlighted by a magnificent and exceedingly rare favrile glass aquatic themed mosaic panel that sold for $93,750.
+The panel was created by the Ecclesiastical Department of Tiffany Studios for Dorothy Linn (Mrs. Cyrus Hall McCormick, III) of Lake Forest, Chicago, Illinois, circa 1915-22.
+Measuring 36 inches in height, the panel was acquired directly from Dorothy Linn by the current consignor in the 1960s.

 After graduating from the University of Iowa in 1948 with a master’s degree in fine arts, Raymond Parker (1922-1990) accepted a teaching position at the University of Minnesota.
 At this point in his career, he worked in a cubist style, as can be seen in the colorful fragmented planes of his 1950 composition, Semaphore in Enclosure, which was exhibited that year at the Metropolitan Museum of Art in New York.
 From the Sara T. and John D. Davies Collection (est. $2,000-3,000).

 In a time when abstraction has played a leading role in the contemporary art market, Janet Fish (b.
 1938) has remained loyal to producing representational work.
 Her still life paintings depict traditional as well as challenging subject matter, mixing fruits and vegetables with Windex bottles and Saran Wrap.
 But she has remained hard to categorize -- her brush stroke is looser than the photorealist, yet she plays with reflective surfaces and light much like they do.
-From the Property from a Pennsylvania Collection (est. $1,500-2,500).
+Wild Grapes and Flowers, 1988, from the Property from a Pennsylvania Collection fetched a remarkable $8,125, many times its estimate of $1,500-2,500.